Pixboost/website-hugo-theme/site/content/blog/why-pixboost-is-the-best-image-cdn/index.md

 ### CDN Included

+{{< full-width-image image="cdn-locations.png" alt="Content delivery network locations" >}}

 We included CDN in our offering, and we took our time to pick the best one.
-Currently we use Google CDN and these are the reasons why:
+Currently, we use Google CDN, and these are the reasons why:

 *  It has HTTP/3 support.
 Google was one of the initiators of the standard and among the first to add it to their Content Delivery Network.